Saturday, November 09, 2019

 Aesthetics

-Pete Lyon designed everything you see but I'd be lying if I said this was his best work (I personally think Zynaps won that accolade).
-Don't get me wrong, RTG looks lovely but it's also pretty gorky and I sometimes found it difficult to distinguish the aliens against those funky backgrounds.
+Pete Lyon designed everything you see, but I'd be lying if I said this was his best work (I personally think Zynaps won that accolade).
+It's pretty gorky, so I often found it difficult to distinguish the aliens against those funky backgrounds.
 The scrolling is smooth to prove, once again, that the Atari ST needed no custom chips when in the hands of talented people who care about the product they're working on.

 Audio is such a treat.
-Dave Whittaker sure knew how to get the best heard from our computer - his work proves "chip" will last forever.
-Okay, it sounds <cough> familiar but it suits the gameplay perfectly.
-Heck, our ST talks to us which is a zillion times better than Gold Runner.
-Dave certainly gets the YM processor rocking like this!
+Dave Whittaker sure knew how to get the best heard from our computer - proving that "chipmusic" will last forever.
+Yes, it sounds <cough> familiar, but it suits the gameplay.
+Heck, our ST talks to us, which is a zillion times better than Gold Runner.
+Dave certainly gets the YM processor rocking.

 It looks, moves, and sounds superb!
-This is definitely a dream team production so let's see a couple of screenshots...
+Definitely a dream team production, so let's see screenshots...

-Oh, look, a weapons upgrade.
+A weapons upgrade.
 I knew it was better to rescue these guys rather than blasting 'em!

 Shall we rescue him or not?
 Erm, I shall.... try....!!